raiden-network/raiden-services/package/README.md

     - Please check that the registration was successful with `docker-compose logs -f registration`.
 7. The states of the services are stored in `./data/state/` (or `<DATA_DIR>/state/`).
 This directory should be backed up regularly, otherwise funds could be lost.

-We recommend that you provide your own monitoring.
+We recommend that you provide your own monitoring for the services.
 The setup of which is currently out of scope of this document.
 ## Upgrades

 To upgrade to a new release please check the [changelog](#changelog) for any necessary